BY OUR PLATFORMS

 Total budget: 940,000€

-Funding agency: State Research Agency under the Ministry of Science and Innovation, Spain
+Financed by: State Research Agency under the Ministry of Science and Innovation, Spain

-Partners: Vall d’Hebron Research Institute (VHIR), Barcelona
+Partners: Vall d’Hebron Research Institute (VHIR) (Barcelona, Spain)

 The NanoDIRE-CT project focuses on the search for therapies aimed at cancer stem cells (CSCs) based on the use of nanobodies, which are antibody fragments characterized by their small size, stability and low immunogenicity.
 These physico-chemical characteristics make them ideal molecules to bind to hard-to-reach tumors and cells with metastatic potential.
 Our purpose is to isolate nanobodies that bind CSCs and have a direct cytotoxic effect on them (therapeutic nanobodies) or could act as carriers of cytotoxic drugs specifically towards them (nanocarriers).
 The ability of these nanobodies to detect CSCs in the blood of patients could be exploited to alert on the appearance of circulating tumor cells and risk of metastasis (diagnostic nanobodies).